JumaJuiceTime/CairnHack/adventures/conversions/the-stygian-library.md

 Falling

 - Anything falling down the stairs takes d6 damage for each 20' fallen.
-- If someone is pushed down the stairs, they make a DEX save or fall.
+- If someone is pushed down the stairs, they make a AGL save or fall.

 ### Turning Gears

 Getting caught in the gears

 - Sticking a body part into the gears does d8+d8 damage.
-- If someone is pushed into the gears, they make a Dex save or take d8+d8 damage.
+- If someone is pushed into the gears, they make a AGL save or take d8+d8 damage.

 ## Monsters

 ### Animated Book

-6 HP, 1 Armor, 8 STR, 8 DEX, 9 WIL,  slam (d6)
+6 HP, 1 Armor, 8 STR, 8 AGL, 9 PRS,  slam (d6)

 - It can fly.
 - It is immune to poison, cold, and effects that only affect living things.
 - Fire does *enhanced* damage.
-- **Critical Damage:** drains 1 point of WIL
+- **Critical Damage:** drains 1 point of PRS

 ### Animate Spell

-3 HP, 6 STR, 6 DEX, 10 WIL, *spell casting*
+3 HP, 6 STR, 6 AGL, 10 PRS, *spell casting*

 - The spell's personality and powers depend on the nature of the spell
 - Immune to physical damage of the same type as the spell.
 - Controls the effects of any spells cast which have the same type/function.
 - Magical weapons do *diminished* damage to animate spells, normal weapons do no damage.
 - No physical attacks, but can cast itself once per round.
-- If reduced to 0 STR, 0 WIL, or takes **critical damage**, becomes a normal spell book.
+- If reduced to 0 STR, 0 PRS, or takes **critical damage**, becomes a normal spell book.

 ### Archivist-Liches

-14 HP, 3 Armor, 15 STR, 9 DEX, 15 WIL, lich's finger (d10), *spell casting*
+14 HP, 3 Armor, 15 STR, 9 AGL, 15 PRS, lich's finger (d10), *spell casting*

 - Immune to mind control and sleep magics
 - Unless phylactery is destroyed, cannot be permanently killed.